HL7/cql/input/pages/index.md

 [Chapter 1](01-introduction.html) – Introduction provides introductory and background material for the specification.

-[Chapter 2](02-authorsguide.html) – Author’s Guide provides a high-level discussion of the Clinical Quality Language syntax.
+[Chapter 2](02-authorsguide.html) – Author’s Guide provides a high-level discussion of the CQL syntax.
 This discussion is a self-contained introduction to the language targeted at clinical quality authors.

-[Chapter 3](03-developersguide.html) – Developer’s Guide provides a more in-depth look at the Clinical Quality Language targeted at developers familiar with typical development languages such as Java, C#, and SQL.
+[Chapter 3](03-developersguide.html) – Developer’s Guide provides a more in-depth look at CQL targeted at developers familiar with typical development languages such as Java, C#, and SQL.

 [Chapter 4](04-logicalspecification.html) – Logical Specification provides a complete description of the elements that can be used to represent quality logic.
 Note that Chapters 2 and 3 describe the same functional capabilities of the language, and that anything that can be expressed in one mechanism can be equivalently expressed in the other.